 Since its foundation in 2013, Healthy Seas has already retrieved 773 tons of net from seas – equivalent to the weight of 4 blue whales, the world’s largest animal.
 Healthy Seas has consequently saved countless marine animals and prevented thousands more from getting entangled in the nets.
 They are also an important factor in making our Bracenets and ECONYL® yarn with nets possible.
 Healthy Seas’ commitment to protecting our oceans is also publicly recognized and rewarded – for example, in 2019 Healthy Seas received the award for circular economy at the “Green Carpet Fashion Awards” of Milan Fashion Week.

 A partner we are happy to support

 Healthy Seas is doing a fantastic job fighting ghost nets and we are extremely grateful for their support ever since we first started.
-We have now processed 7 tons of HDPE ghost nets into Bracenets and other products, generating over €150,000 in total donations to Healthy Seas.
+We have now processed 7 tons of HDPE ghost nets into Bracenets and other products, generating over €150,000 in total donations to Healthy Seas and Ghost Diving alone.
 With the help of donations from us and others, the organisation has grown and expanded its diving teams from 50 to 250 divers.
 We’ve come a long way together – and look forward to continuing our collaboration as Ghost(net)busters.

 To keep up to date with new projects carried out by Healthy Seas, please visit the Healthy Seas website.